Michaelbecze/blog/_posts/2026-04-18-External-Connection-with-L2.md

  member evpn-instance 4 vni 10011
 ```

 When a secured host sends traffic, it arrives at the leaf (sw-1 or sw-2) via VXLAN, gets forwarded to bgw as a bridged L2 frame, and exits the trunk on the appropriate VLAN toward the firewall.
 The firewall routes it, applies policy, and sends it onward.
-There is no symmetric IRB path for these hosts — the firewall is the single choke point by design.
+There is no symmetric IRB path for these hosts, the firewall is the single choke point by design.

 ---